-In order to make observation on the day of election Open Dialog Foundation created a group of 30 observers from Poland accredited by The Central Election Committee and 30 interpreters.
+In order to make observation on the day of election Open Dialogue Foundation created a group of 30 observers from Poland accredited by The Central Election Committee and 30 interpreters.
 The Group worked on the territory of Lviv and Lviv region as well as in in Ternopil, Volyn, Zakarpattia, Rivne and Ivano-Frankivsk regions.
 The Group consisted of citizens of Poland, newspaper editors and journalists, political scientists and representatives of Lublin self-government.

 The procedure of opening of polling places

 The procedure of opening of polling places is stipulated in art.
 69, item 4, 5 and 6 of Local Election Law of Ukraine.
 In general observers state that the provisions of the Law were observed by local election commissions.
 However, the cases when unwanted people were present during the opening were registered (polling place No. 11281 in Bruchovychi).
 During the opening of a place the number of ballots received (7 according to the plan) did not correspond with the number of voters on the voters’ list.

 The noticed disturbances were of procedural character and although they could aberrate the declaration of will by citizens, however, it did not in fact, as the consequences of those disturbances did not cause violation of law.

 The main reason of delay in opening of many polling places was the decision of the Administrative Court of Appeal of Lviv to cross out from the ballots to Regional Council the candidates of the Batkivshchyna party.
 The court decision to cancel the Batkivshchyna from the list arrived at 8.20 a.m. to the mentioned polling place, i.e. after the voting began.
 The delayed court decision to exclude the Batkivshchyna out of the list on the regional level (it is not clear why the decision to exclude the Batkivshchyna did not involve town and district ballots, too) led to delays in opening of polling places and suspension of voting (up to an hour).